-Helps students develop knowledge and skill in teaching clients and their families on a one-to-one basis as well as in group situations.
-Content related to theories of learning needs, teaching strategies, and evaluation of teaching are explored in detail.
-Role of the nurse as a teacher is emphasized in all activities.
+Designed to develop knowledge and skill in teaching clients and their families on a one-to-one basis as well as in group situations.
+Content related to theories of learning, assessment of learning needs, teaching strategies, and evaluation of teaching explored in detail.
+Emphasizes the role of a nurse as a teacher.
+Employs experiential teaching strategies.
+Students learn to teach by experimenting with different teaching strategies, as well as by modeling techniques used by the instructor.
+(Required for RN-BSN program, elective for BSN) Open to all majors.

-NSG 331 - Nursing Research
+NSG 331 - Introduction to Nursing Research